uon-language/specification/spec.md

 ![](C:\Users\ycr\Data\specification\assets\supersets.png)

 One major difference with YAML is the tag notations.
-On YAML native tags are noted using two exclamation marks e.g. `!int`, but user types have only one `! `, so called "non-specific tag". *UON* aims to be simple and lightweight.
+On YAML native tags are noted using two exclamation marks e.g. `!int`, but user types have only one `! `, so-called non-specific tag. *UON* aims to be simple and lightweight.
 Using an additional `! ` for native types would encourage user types.
 In *UON* native tags are primary tags.

 #### Related to XML